 Acute Onset Atrial Fibrillation.
 This rapid, chaotic heartbeat comes on quickly and goes away quickly.
 It usually resolves itself in 24 to 48 hours.
 Causes include age, cardiovascular disease, alcohol abuse, diabetes, and lung disease.

 Postoperative Atrial Fibrillation.
 This is the most frequent complication of cardiovascular surgery.
-It boosts your odds of heart failure and cerebral infarction, a brain injury that results from a blood clot blocking blood flow in your brain.
+It boosts your odds of heart failure and stroke, a brain injury that results from a blood clot blocking blood flow in your brain.

 Doctors have many ways to treat atrial fibrillation, no matter which type you have.
 If you have symptoms, see your doctor to discuss what will be best for you.